 Serin D. Houston

 Serin D. Houston’s research primarily examines questions of settlement, belonging, and social justice for migrant communities and transformations in urban spaces.
 Her four current projects include: an ethnography of Seattle, WA city government and their social justice, sustainability, and creativity policies and practices; a study of pro-immigrant sanctuary movements and sanctuary legislation; an analysis of climate migration; and an examination of “global/local” community engagement.
 Houston teaches courses on world regions, cities, migration, research methods, race, and sense of place/planet.

 Girma Kebbede's research and teaching interests are the interrelations between politics and development, human dimensions of environmental change, and socio-economic and political causes and consequences of political conflicts in Africa.
-His books in these interests include The State and Development in Ethiopia and Sudan’s Predicaments: Civil War, Displacement and Ecological Degradation.
-His forthcoming scholarly publication, The Erosion of Ethiopia’s Natural Capital, deals with the degradation of Ethiopia’s environment and natural resource base.
+His books in these interests include The State and Development in Ethiopia (1992) and Sudan’s Predicaments: Civil War, Displacement and Ecological Degradation (1999), Urban Environmental Health Risks: the Case of Ethiopia (2004), and Environment and Society in Ethiopia (2017).

 Steven R. Dunn

 Steve Dunn’s interests are in hard-rock geology, particularly the areas of metamorphic petrology and geochemistry.
 His favorite research focus is the geology of the 1.3-1.0 billion-year-old Grenville Province of southern Ontario.
 He maintains a geochemistry laboratory that includes a vacuum line for collecting CO2 from calcite and combusted graphite for stable isotope analysis.
 These data serve to constrain metamorphic temperatures and fluid-rock interactions.
 Dunn teaches courses on minerals, rocks, and environmental geology.

 Michelle J. Markley